March Into Shamrock Season Lesson Plan

 Wherever you go.

-As a class, brainstorm a list of various "green" words or phrases, for example: green beans, greenhouse, green thumb, green light, Green Eggs & Ham, and the Green Bay Packers.
+As a class, brainstorm a list of various "green" words or phrases, for example: green beans, greenhouse, green thumb, green light, Green Eggs and Ham, and the Green Bay Packers.
 Make a bulletin board of all your evocative color words.

-Quick & Easy Good Luck Gardens
+Quick and Easy Good Luck Gardens

 Trifolium dubium, the Irish shamrock, can be grown in small containers.
 Buy seeds at a garden store and have children grow their own cheery shamrock gardens in green paper cups to take home for Saint Patrick's Day.
-It's a great way to celebrate the beginning of Spring!
+It's a great way to celebrate the beginning of spring!